 14. On or about April 13, 2017, the Commissioner produced a "Summary of Third Party Information".
 The summary was divided into two documents.
-The first contains information which the Commissioner claims as Level A pursuant to the Confidentiality Order.
-The second contains information which the Commissioner claims as Level B pursuant to the Confidentiality Order.
+The first contained information which the Commissioner claimed as Level A pursuant to the Confidentiality Order.
+The second contained information which the Commissioner claimed as Level B pursuant to the Confidentiality Order.